peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 (e.g. by interpolation), while full steps take an unchanged amount of time (or somewhat greater, depending on implementation details).
-Radiation schemes constitute a fraction of total run time of an NWP model, typically 20–60 % (?).
+Radiation schemes constitute a fraction of total run time of an NWP model.
 Therefore, there is a limit on the total time reduction due to performance improvements in the radiation scheme alone.
 Moreover, as we increase the length of the intermittency period